mbhall88/rasusa/README.md

 > extensively drug-resistant Mycobacterium tuberculosis Beijing lineage strain
 > identifies novel variation in repetitive PE/PPE gene regions."
 Microbial genomics 4.7
 > (2018).][1]

+_Note, these benchmarks are for `reads` only as there is no other tool that replicates the functionality of `aln`._

 ### Single long read input